• P: 1300 790 110 | E: service@redwoodadvisory.com.au

 Registering ownership of assets can be simpler for a corporate trustee rather than individual trustee.
 Further, when a member of an SMSF resigns or cease to be a member of an SMSF, no changes will need to be made with titles office or share registry whereas with an individual trustee, changes will need to be notified immediately.

-You May Also Like SMSF Insurance – Tele Interview
+You May Also Like Bitcoins and SMSF

 Current Trends